Highlights

 Aalborg Universitet (AAU)

-Roman Jurowetzki is an associate professor at Aalborg University.
-He researches technological change, innovation economics, and policy development.
+Roman Jurowetzki is an Associate Professor in Innovation Studies and Applied Data Science at Aalborg University and researches technological change, innovation economics, and policy development.
+He investigates how technological and economic transformations shape innovation, growth, and societal development.

 Chief Scientist